Countly/countly-sdk-react-native-bridge/README.md

 Glad you asked.
 We need ideas, feedbacks and constructive comments.
 All your suggestions will be taken care with upmost importance.
 We are on [Twitter](http://twitter.com/gocountly) and [Facebook](http://www.facebook.com/Countly) if you would like to keep up with our fast progress!

+## Acknowledgements ##

+From 2014 to 2020 it was maintained by Trinisoft Technologies developers (trinisofttechnologies@gmail.com).

 ## Badges ##

 If you like Countly, [why not use one of our badges](https://count.ly/brand-assets) and give a link back to us, so others know about this wonderful platform?